department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ---

 ### A
+**accredited representative**
-accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
+: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
--	**Like this:** Get help from an accredited representative, a trained professional trusted to help with VA-related claims.
+:	- Like this: Get help from an accredited representative, a trained professional trusted to help with VA-related claims.

+**active duty**
-active duty: Lowercase, and hyphenate when it modifies a noun.
+: Lowercase, and hyphenate when it modifies a noun.
--	**Like this:** active-duty service member
+: -	Like this: active-duty service member

+**advanced**
-advanced: Capitalize only when used as part of the branded term "My HealtheVet Advanced."
+: Capitalize only when used as part of the branded term "My HealtheVet Advanced."
 Otherwise lowercase.

+**Agent Orange**
-Agent Orange: Define term on first mention in body copy as "a toxic chemical used to clear trees and plants during the war."
+: Define term on first mention in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

-Agent Orange Registry health exam: Lowercase "health exam."
+**Agent Orange Registry health exam**
+: Lowercase "health exam."

+**annual**
-annual: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial."
+: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial."
 Opt for plain language alternatives instead.

-  -	**Instead of annual:**  "each year" or "once each year"
-  -	**Instead of bi-annual:** "2 times each year" or "twice each year"
-  -	**Instead of biennial:** "every other year"
+: - Instead of annual:  "each year" or "once each year" : -	Instead of bi-annual: "2 times each year" or "twice each year" : -	Instead of biennial: "every other year"

 appeal option: On the Board Appeal form, a Veteran selects a Direct Review, Evidence Submission, or Hearing “appeal option” from the list of Board Appeal options.
 Avoid use of the word “lane.”